The guaranteed, fastest, least expensive, and least stressful way to wipe-out debt and increase credit score. Boom!

 The Automatic Stay Stops Creditor Collections Against You and Your Property

-Another purpose is to stop the creditor “race to the courthouse” and to equitably distribute your property or income pursuant to the provisions of the Bankruptcy Code under one legal proceeding in bankruptcy court.
+The automatic stay stops this race to allow for an equitable distribution of your assets and income among all your creditors pursuant to the provisions of the Bankruptcy Code under one legal proceeding in bankruptcy court.

-Generally, the stay will remain in effect until you receive a discharge and your case is closed or your case is dismissed.
+Generally, the stay will go into effect the instant you file your case.
+And, generally, the stay will remain in effect for the duration of your case until you receive a discharge or until your case is dismissed.

-The Automatic Stay Starts the Moment You File Your Case
+The Automatic Stay Starts the Instant You File Your Case

 Any collection actions creditors take against you and your property in violation of the stay are either void or voidable and generally can be undone.

-Furthermore, if a creditor violates the automatic stay intentionally, the bankruptcy court will not hesitate to sanction that creditor.
+Furthermore, if a creditor violates the automatic stay intentionally, the bankruptcy court may sanction that creditor.

 to auto start